It's a New Day in Public Health.

 Florida Department of Health Announces New Positive COVID-19 Cases in Florida

 March 10, 2020

 Tallahassee, Fla. — The Florida Department of Health has announced eight new positive cases of coronavirus disease (COVID-19) in Florida.
 To keep Florida residents and visitors safe and aware about the status of the virus, the Department is issuing regular updates as information becomes available.

 New Positive Cases

-- A 56-year old male in Miami-Dade County has tested positive.
-He is isolated and will continue to remain isolated until cleared by public health officials.
+- A 73-year old male in Collier County has been identified as positive.
+This person is isolated and will continue to remain isolated until cleared by public health officials.
 This is a travel-related case.

-- A 70-year old male in Broward County tested as positive.
-He is isolated and will continue to remain isolated until cleared by public health officials.
-This individual attended an Emergency Medical Services (EMS) Conference in Tampa, Florida.
-The epidemiological investigation is underway.
+- A 67-year old male in Pinellas County has been identified as positive.
+This person is isolated and will continue to remain isolated until cleared by public health officials.
+This is a travel-related case.

 Florida Residents Diagnosed in Florida

 *A known history of exposure to COVID-19 outside of the state.

 International Travel Advisory